izzy1090/searching-reddit/README.md

 Currently you can use the search bar above to enter keyword(s) to generate threads returned from Reddit's API.

-The purpose of this project was to utilize Reddit's API to generate results and dynamically render posts for the user.
 The website uses JavaScript, CSS, React/JSX and Next.js as a framework.

 If you would like to use the search engine, please visit the below URL, enter keyword(s) into the search bar at the top and press 'enter' / 'return' or press the magnifying glass on the right (i.e. the search button):